Extractive Industry Transparency Initiative (EITI) in Timor-Leste

 In late April, Gay Ordones and Dyveke Rogan from the EITI Secretariat in Norway visited Timor-Leste.
 Among other things, they presented at a workshop to increase understanding of EITI among civil society here, including an Overview of the EITI Standard and Civil Society Participation in the EITI.

 On 30 June, Timor-Leste belatedly published its EITI report for 2014, and the international EITI secretariat lifted the suspension.
+The report for 2015 was published just before the end-of-2017 deadline.

 |Commentary and analysis from La'o Hamutuk|